Hurricane Rafael Triggers Nationwide Blackout In Cuba - UrduPoint

 Hurricane Rafael Triggers Nationwide Blackout In Cuba

-Havana, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) Hurricane Rafael knocked out power to all of Cuba on Wednesday as it made landfall on the island still reeling from a recent blackout and a previous major storm, the national power company said.
+Havana, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) Hurricane Rafael knocked out power to all of Cuba on Wednesday as it slammed through the cash-strapped island, which was still reeling from a recent blackout and a previous deadly storm.

-"Strong winds caused by the major hurricane Rafael caused the shutdown of the national electricity system," the Union Electrica company wrote on X.

-Rafael strengthened to a major Category 3 hurricane as it raced towards the Caribbean island of 10 million people, eventually making landfall in the west at about 2115 GMT, according to the National Hurricane Center in the United States.
+Rafael strengthened to a major Category 3 hurricane as it made landfall on the Caribbean island of 10 million people.

-The NHC said that Rafael was located 65 kilometers (about 40 miles) southwest of Havana and packing winds of about 115 mph (185 kph).

-It said Rafael was expected to bring "a life-threatening storm surge, damaging hurricane-force winds amd flash flooding to portions of western Cuba.
+It hit in western Artemisa province, east of Playa Majana beach, at about 2115 GMT, according to the US National Hurricane Center (NHC).

+The agency said Rafael swept across the island in two and a half hours before losing intensity as it entered the Gulf of Mexico.

 A tropical storm warning is in effect in the Florida Keys.

-Nine of Cuba's 15 provinces, including Havana, home to two million people, have been placed on cyclone alert.

-Wednesday's blackout comes two weeks after a four-day nationwide electricity outage caused by the failure of the cash-strapped island's biggest power plant and a shortage of fuel to produce electricity.
+The storm piled fresh misery on Cuba just two weeks after the island was left without power for four days due to the failure of its biggest power plant and a shortage of fuel to produce electricity.

+Cuba has for months been suffering hours-long power cuts -- a manifestation of the worst economic crisis since the fall of the Soviet Union, a key ally and financial backer, in the early 1990s.

-That initial blackout coincided with the passage of Hurricane Oscar, which killed eight people in Cuba.
+Last month's blackout, which took several days to fix, coincided with the passage of Hurricane Oscar, which killed eight people in the country.

+The office of Cuban President Miguel Diaz-Canel said Tuesday that it was mobilizing the military to help respond to the storm.

+"We have activated the National Defense Council to provide the maximum attention to the passage of Hurricane Rafael," Diaz-Canel said in a post on X.

 Recent Stories